-5.1 Drugs Education is included in our PSHEE sessions and in 'off-timetable' days covering different aspects of the issue as appropriate to the age of each year group.
-Throughout the programme, the enhancement of self-esteem is considered to be very important, together with the development of skills in critical thinking, decision making and assertiveness.
+5.1 Drugs Education is included in our PSHEE sessions and in Enrichment Days covering different aspects of the issue as appropriate to the age of each year group.
+Throughout the Programme, the enhancement of self-esteem is considered to be very important, together with the development of skills in critical thinking, decision making and assertiveness.
 We work with local groups in the community, including the School Police Officer to advise on local drug concerns in order to tailor our teaching to ensure that local and national issues are covered.

-- 5.2 Staff responsibilities are detailed in the Drugs Policy.
+- 5.2 Staff responsibilities are detailed in the Drugs Education and Drug Related Incidents Policy.
 All incidents are carefully investigated, and students are dealt with appropriately taking due consideration to all relevant factors. - 5.3 It is our policy to support students in their growth towards responsible adulthood.
-This would include an ongoing dialogue about overcoming drug misuse, and the clear message that drug taking will not be tolerated in school.
-The school works with local agencies like Milton Keynes Young Peoples Drug and Alcohol Service for staff training and support for young people.
+This would include an ongoing dialogue about overcoming drug misuse, and the clear message that drug taking will not be tolerated in-school.
+The School works with local agencies like Milton Keynes Young Peoples Drug and Alcohol Service for staff training and support for young people.